alpinezx/easy-aiostreams/README.md

 10) Exit
 ```

-Moving to a new server? → see [Migrating to a new server](#migrating-to-a-new-server-optional) below.

 **Stable vs nightly:** on a fresh install (or Reconfigure), you're asked whether to run the `latest` (stable) or `nightly` build.
 You can switch channels later at any time from the **Update** option — it'll show your current channel and offer to switch before pulling.
 Any time you actually change channel (not just re-confirm the one you're on), the script stops for an explicit y/N confirmation — with an extra note to back up first if you're going nightly → stable, since that's a downgrade and could hit a config/database format nightly has moved past.

 ## Notes